lightningWhite/EMFSensingStation/readme.md

 GPS will report a position of 0.0 latitude and 0.0 longitude.
 Generally, it will take less than nine minutes to get a fix, but it depends on the strength of the GPS signals reaching the device.
 The GPS sensor, like all GPS sensors, may not work in-doors.
-You can know that the GPS has a fix and is reporting accurate coordinates when the red light on the GPS sensor begins flashing about once every second.
+It also may not work very well inside of a vehicle.
+You can know that the GPS has a fix and is reporting accurate coordinates when the red light on the GPS sensor begins flashing about once every second consistently for a little while.

 While the EMFSensing station is running, it will gather readings ever two seconds and log the average of the readings every 10 seconds.
 It will be